odea-project/qAlgorithms/report/discussion_tests.md

 This test is not used for corrective action, but could be employed as another sign of a halved peak.

+## Discarded Criteria:
+[@todo] Is this a sensible category?

-### At least two possible maxima in intensity
+### At Least Two Possible Maxima in Intensity
 If the highest and second-highest intensity in a bin are more than three scans apart, more than one regression for this peak is expected.
 If only one peak was found, this could justify a closer look at the bin.
-This test is not used for corrective action yet.

-## Discarded Criteria:
+This test has been discarded since at bin-stage, this information is not useable for corrective action and the test condition is fulfilled too often where no feature was found.
+A similar test on a per-feature basis is preferable.

-### point within maxdist but not within maxdist + 1
+### Point Within Maxdist but not Within Maxdist + 1
 The test was removed due to not providing actionable, non-redundant information.
 With the addition of a standard-deviation corrected estimate for the critical distance, potentially interesting outliers are already covered.
 The ones which aren't included are represented through the DQSB.

-### one-sided intensity profile
+### One-Sided Intensity Profile
 Originally, this test only checked if the maximum intensity of the bin was also the first or last scan which is covered by the bin.
 This would prevent a gaussian fit with a maximum within the bin.